LRagji/grid-scale/README.md

 2. When data come in with a lead of lag with respect to system time which grows the cache lookups on redis.(Can we have background-process to clear up mis-placements.)

 Work items
-1. Refactor K-Merge Algo with chunk merge class.This has a bug for tags
-2. Refactor Threading Sub-system.

 3. Let sqlite chunk take table schema as input.(Table Creation,Index,Upsert & Select Statements)
-4. Move to multi threading.

 5. Unit tests
 6. Cache for table names which exists in a DB, instead of querying them everytime.
 7. Perfect Hashing algo for converting strings to sequential int's Looks at Dynamo DB hashing also.